How to assure GCP for clinical trials in the best way?

 What happens when people make or do things that are the opposite of a best-practice design pattern?

 We call this an “anti-design-pattern“.
-The rationale for formalizing anti-design-patterns is to learn from the mistakes of others and minimise impact of mistakes.
+The rationale for formalizing anti-design-patterns is to learn from the mistakes of others and minimize impact of mistakes.

-An anti-design pattern for GCP (good clinical practice) for clinical trials
+An anti-design pattern for GCP for clinical trials

 Low-concern, High-impact essentially says that Low-concern for a potential issue will quickly lead to zero-awareness of an issue.
 Zero-awareness of an issue will result in zero-testing of related data inputs.
 Zero-testing of related data inputs will result in High-impact on a change.
 Attempts to recover from the High-impact situation may result in a series of additional issues or a “cascade failure”.
 Cascade failures happen in strongly interconnected systems such as power grids, complex computer software and the human body.